Food Trucks: Compliance Resources

 Compliance tools for food trucks in Texas that prepare food.
 (Not intended for single-service food concessions that only sell prepackaged food.)

-However, if your food establishment is at a fixed location (“non-mobile”), there may be air regulations that apply to your business activities.
+If your food truck is a “mobile” establishment, air regulations do not apply.
+TCEQ does not regulate mobile air sources.
+However, if your food truck is at a fixed location (“non-mobile”), there may be air regulations that apply to your business.

 - 30 TAC 106.242 – Food Preparation